How to Clear the Cache in Kodi

 Using Simtech Wizard to Clear Your Kodi Cache

 Tap on the wizard to start the add-on.
 Select “SIMTECH Maintenance Tools” and then “Clean/Wipe Options.”

-Click or tap the Clear Cache command, and a confirmation dialog will come up – go ahead and hit delete!
-A series of dialogs will come up, asking if you want to delete particular directories, to restart Kodi, etc. Just accept all these, and soon all your cache troubles will be behind you.
+Click or tap the “Clear Cache” command, and a confirmation displays.
+Go ahead and choose “Delete.”
+A series of dialogs will come up, asking if you want to delete particular directories, restart Kodi, etc. Just accept all prompts, and all your cache troubles will disappear!

 Clearing Kodi Cache on Firestick